Mu-L/Any-JSON/README.md

 - Transform3D
 - Projection

-As of Godot 4.5 this is almost every `Variant.Type` available in GDScript that aren't run-time exclusive (like `RID`).
+As of Godot 4.5 this is almost every `Variant.Type` available in GDScript that isn't run-time exclusive (like `RID`).
 If new types are added to GDScript you can add your own handler by extending `A2JTypeHandler` & adding an instance of the handler to `A2J.type_handlers`.

 **Note:** Most packed array types are converted to hexadecimal strings, so they will not be human readable.
 This might change in the future.